onlynks/Projet_6_Java/README.md

 * Launch your GlassFish server:
 Go to your GlassFish repository->bin->Open your command line tool->copy the root->enter: start-domain domain1->Go to http://localhost:4848/

+d) Create database schema from the provided mysql file

+Two file are provided: one containing the schema only and an other one with fake datas.

 ### 2- Installation

 Positionnate in the folder of your choice by command line